bchadwic/BoardMasters-Question-Of-The-Day/INTERVIEW_QUESTIONS.md

 Company: feel more than welcome to leave this as a "-" to signify you are uncomfortable with sharing this info in a public repo

-Question: give enough details to help the reader understand the problem, but don't feel required to spell every detail out
+Question: give enough details to help the reader understand the problem, but don't feel required to spell out every detail

-Language: list the language you used for the problem, if the interviewers gave you and option add a "~" to the beginning of the language name
+Language: list the language you used for the problem, if the interviewers gave you an option add a "~" to the beginning of the language name

 Time Allowed: type the amount of time allowed for the problem(s) in hours formated as "\~.5 hr" where "~" means approximately